zlfn/xylitol/CONTRIBUTING.md

 However, pull requests that address problems on such terminals are welcome, as long as they do not cause significant performance regressions.

+**Support for Xterm extensions in the terminal is strongly recommended.**
+Xterm extensions include features such as 256 colors, queriying the terminal's current size, etc.
+Although fallbacks are applied in most cases to allow operation without extensions, full functionality cannot be guaranteed when they are unavaiable.

+Terminals that provide support for Xterm extensions inlcude (but are not limited to) the following:
+- Cross-platform: Alacritty, Kitty, WezTerm, Tabby (Terminus), Warp, Hyper, Cool Retro Term, Rio
+- Linux: GNOME Terminal, KDE Konsole, xfce4-terminal, mate-terminal
+- Windows: Windows Terminal, ConEmu, Fluent Terminal
+- macOS: iTerm2

+XYLITOL is designed to work correctly on all the terminals listed above, but is has not been tested on every one of them.

 ## Quality of Operation Guarantee
 XYLITOL is expected to work well across all environments and inputs,